alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Authentication.rst

     *optional* **string** - An unguessable random string.
 It is used to protect against cross-site request forgery attacks.

-End-user will authenticate on Phraseanet, then the browser is redirected to the *redirect_uri* callback.
+End-user authenticates on Phraseanet and the browser is redirected to the *redirect_uri* callback.

 .. code-block:: bash